aetperf/aetperf.github.io/_posts/2025-09-29-Data-Loading-From-S3-Parquet-Files-to-PostgreSQL-on-OVH-Cloud.md

 - **`--query`**: The DuckDB SQL that leverages the `read_parquet()` function to directly access Parquet files from S3, with `filename=true` to capture file origins for distribution

 ### Target Configuration
-- **`--targetconnectiontype "pgcopy"`**: Uses PostgreSQL's native COPY protocol, the fastest method for bulk loading data into PostgreSQL
+- **`--targetconnectiontype "pgcopy"`**: Uses PostgreSQL's native COPY protocol, a fast method for bulk loading data into PostgreSQL
 - **`--targetserver "localhost:5432"`**: Standard PostgreSQL connection details
 - **`--targetuser` and `--targetpassword`**: Database authentication credentials